Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Delegated quantum computation techniques Delegated quantum computation techniques

 \subsection{CBQC}

-Circuit-based blind quantum computation techniques are based on the execution of a quantum circuit, so that the quantum state is encrypted with a one-time key.
-Conceptually, it can be viewed as a realization of the BB84 protocol, where the sender and the receiver of the state are both the client, while the eavesdropper is the external server.
-In this context, the client can only perform $X$, $Z$ and $SWAP$ operations, in addition to generating arbitrary one-qubit states and being able to store them, so it cannot perform universal quantum computation.
-Each time the client wants to perform a quantum gate that it cannot apply on the qubits by itself, it will encrypt the qubits to be operated and send them to the external server to be performed.
-This encryption is performed by applying an $X^aZ^b$ operation to the qubit to be encrypted, with the pair $(a,b)$ being the random binary key to be stored by the client.
-After receiving the qubits back, the client will have to decrypt them with the rules presented in \cite{Secure_Assisted,Delegating_private}.
+Circuit-based blind quantum computation techniques execute a quantum circuit while the quantum state is encrypted with a one-time key.
+At the level of motivation, this is analogous to classical homomorphic encryption \cite{Homomorphic}: the server is asked to operate on encrypted data, while only the client holds the secret information needed to interpret the result.
+Conceptually, it can be viewed as a realization of the BB84 protocol, where the sender and the receiver of the state are both the client, while the eavesdropper is the server.
+In this context, the client can only perform $X$, $Z$ and, when two local qubits are available, actual two-qubit $\SWAP$ gates, in addition to generating arbitrary single-qubit states and being able to store them, so it cannot perform universal quantum computation.
+Each time the client wants to perform a quantum gate that it cannot apply locally, it encrypts the target qubits and sends them to the server for implementation.
+This encryption is performed by applying an $X^xZ^z$ operation to the target qubit, with the pair $(x,z)\in\{0,1\}^2$ being the random binary key stored by the client.
+After receiving the qubits back, the client updates the Pauli frame and decrypts according to the relevant rules presented in \cite{Secure_Assisted,Delegating_private}.

-The main limitation of this scheme is that we need to be able to store all the qubits of the circuit.
-Also, we need a high number of qubit sends and show our operations to the external server, which can be a problem in cases such as the QAOA.
+The main limitation of this scheme is that the client must be able to store all the qubits of the circuit.
+In addition, the protocol requires many qubit transmissions and may reveal the operations to the server, which can be problematic in cases such as QAOA.